NathanGr33n/blackjack_pygame/README.md

 - **Graphics:** Pygame-based rendering with custom drawing functions
 - **Game Logic:** Proper blackjack mathematics with edge case handling
 - **Animation:** Smooth chip stack animations using sine wave functions
+- **Dealing:** Cards move from the deck to hands through a simple sprite system.
+Keep the number of simultaneous animations modest to avoid performance drops on slower hardware.
 - **State Management:** Clean game state handling for rounds and betting

 ## 🎨 Assets